dresdner353/jbhasd/README.md

 The sonoff_basic.ino file in this repo is the basic firmware I wrote that should work on any Sonoff device and easily adapt to other ESP-8266 devices.
 You need to only correct the GPIO pin assignments as required for switches and LEDs and edit the in-memory array entries as required.

 Also included is a firmware for an ESP-01 device with momentary switch on GPIO-0 and DHT sensor on GPIO-2.
-ITs the exact code with the array defaults edited for the device variant.
+Its the exact code with the array defaults edited for the device variant.
+There is also a variant for the Sonoff S20 mains socket device.

 Python3 script zero_discover.py should aid in discovering your device after it attaches to your LAN.
-Script jbhasd_server.py is a very basic server I wrote that turns on two uplighter lights for me as a first stab at a working deployment of the firmware.
-The same script also reads temp and humidity from all sensors of type "temp/humidity" and saves these to a CSV file.
-I'll rework this example and add more sophisticated scripts as I grow the concept further.

-The sketch also supports OTA updating once it gets into STA mode.
-This makes the task updating devices easier.
-I've only used the Arduino IDE for this but it discovers the devices without issue and lets you select the network port for flashing.
-This OTA updating can also be disabled in config.

-Also supported in STA mode is a telnet interface to port 23 that acts as a debug feed from the device showing all logging messages.
+Script jbhasd_web_server.py is a simple web server running on port 8080 and acts a console for both seeing detected devices, controlling them manually and automatically.
+When you start up the script, it begins using zeroconf to discover the JBHASD devices and then probes their status URL to determine the capabilities.
+It will then render this list of devices on the web page but checkbox toggles for switches and temp/humidity shown for sensors.
+The web page refreshes every 10 seconds as does the background probe/re-probe of each detected devices.
+Devices that clock up 30+ seconds of no response are struck of the register.
+So it should react to devices appearing and disapearing.
+There is also an internal register of devices for automation and this simply turns on/off the desired switches at the appropriate time.

 A link to some photos of the prototypes and enclosures I've built to date.. https://goo.gl/photos/uwRadttk9wY7vvGm6